whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 And this solidarity was not a one-off event.
 It was a way of life.
 The clown walked out of the church, and all the people followed her, leaving the preacher alone.
 That church still exists and remains empty to this day.

-This solidarity can only exist if neighbors act generously with each other.
-If selfishness is widespread, it is naturally hard for people to trust each other to stand for what's right, even at great personal risk.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #X<br/>Support Someone Who Shows Integrity in a Difficult Moment</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #8<br/>Support Someone Else When They Take a Stand</div>
 <div class="rev-act-body">The mirror-woman showed integrity by standing for the values that she wanted in her culture.
 Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her if she were attacked?
-In other words, how much easier was it for her to take a stand knowing that others would support her?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a company was polluting the Earth.
+In other words, how much easier was it for her to take a stand knowing that others would support her?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
 Were you scared to speak up and confront them because you worried you'd be alone?
 How amazing would it feel knowing you could take a stand and you could trust others to support you?<br/><br/>Just like you would want others' support in difficult moments, they want yours too.
 Your support makes it easier for other people to act with integrity.
-Look for an opportunity this week to support someone else who "sticks their neck out" to do the right thing, even when it's unpopular.</div></div>
+Look for an opportunity to support someone else who "sticks their neck out" to do the right thing, even when it's unpopular.</div></div>

 ### Solidarity and Generosity Used to be Universal